 Kasar Devi Temple

-Swami Vivekananda had visited and spent some days in Almora in the year 1890.
-He trekked up to Kasar Devi summit and had meditated here.
+Swami Vivekananda visited and spent some days in Almora in the year 1890.
+He trekked up to Kasar Devi’s summit and meditated there.
 However, proper roads connect this temple now and one has to walk up the last bit, a flight of 50 steps or so unless you want to trek the whole distance for sheer adventure and wanderlust.

 Incidentally, Tanuja took us a little further, on an edgy path, to show us some rock inscriptions in Brahmi script.
 That was a super-duper bonus on this tour!